yomarguti/codestream/atom/README.md

 * CodeStream requires a current version of **[Atom](https://atom.io/)**.
 * Your repository must be managed by Git, or a Git hosting service like GitHub.
 * Forking workflows aren’t currently supported.
+* Windows users need to have `git` available in their PATH.
 * Make sure that you have just a single repository open in any one Atom window.
 Support for multiple repos is coming soon.
 * Make sure you open an actual repository, and not a directory containing repositories.